data-for-change/anyway/README.md

 ### ANYWAY’s Infographics Generator - Our Next Challenge

-ANYWAY’s next challenge is to form a unique automatic generator of infographics to empower and serve journalists, bloggers, public opinion leaders, community leaders etc. in the era of **data journalism**.
+ANYWAY’s next challenge is to form an automatic generator of infographics to empower and serve journalists, bloggers, public opinion leaders, community leaders etc. in the era of **data journalism**.
 The generated infographics will enhance reporting and news writing with the use of **statistics**.
-Each infographic will be driven by a real-time road accident related **news flash** and will provide a deeper insight into the story based on historical data.
+Each infographic will be created for a real-time road accident related **news flash** and will provide a deeper insight into the story based on historical data.
 This, we believe, will increase both the quantity and quality of articles dealing with road accidents, and will result in raising public awareness and creating pressure on decision makers to initiate infrastructure improvements in light of **Vision Zero**.

 ### HASADNA